Simplifying deep navigation in workout tracking app

 The problem isn’t logging - it’s getting to the right exercise landing page

-Through day-to-day training, I noticed users (including myself) often struggled to find rep variations (e.g. 2 rep max) despite coaches assuming this “easy”.
-This mismatch highlighted a gap between they system’s structure and users’ mental models.
+Through day-to-day training, users often struggle to find rep variations (e.g. 2 rep max) despite coaches assuming this is “easy”.
+This mismatch highlights a gap between the system’s structure and users’ mental models.

-I mapped a local IA to explore how users currently land on exercise pages, and where rep-specific logging becomes hidden or fragmented across the journey.
+A local IA shows how users currently land on exercise pages, and where rep-specific logging becomes hidden or fragmented across the journey.

 Excerpt: Local information architecture showing navigation to exercise pages and rep-specific score states